kenchose/JavaScript_oop-pointers/README.md

 Objective to this practice is to understand that we can nest objects into other objects and find them by "pointing to their memory address".
+In learning the method of storing memeory through nesting objects, this creates a shortcut to create user instances.